raviselva4/stocks-heroku/README.md

 ### Data Volume

-20 years of Stock daily data (2.25 million rows)
+For Heroku postgres we restrict only 10 years of Stock daily data (1.3 million rows) There is no restriction for local postgres database and you can keep 20 years of data (2.25 million rows)

 ### Visualiztion used